IDNI/tau-lang/README.md

 words: imagine programming by writing only tests, or assertions.
 Tau backend will figure out automatically a program that will make the tests and assertions pass.
 Tau is based on the first-order theory of atomless Boolean algebras.
-All common logical tasks oevr the language are decidable.
+All common logical tasks over the language are decidable.

 For a more detailed explanation of the theory behind the Tau Language, please refer to: